Date updated: July 2022

 - Yes, a person who gave consent to an adoption has up to 60 days after the consent has been given to withdraw his/her consent.

-- A Children’s Court must not allow the adoption before the period of 60 days has expired.
+- A Children’s Court must not allow the adoption to be finalised before the period of 60 days has expired.

 - has a mental illness;